SAP-samples/teched2025-AD164/exercises/ex01/README.md

     >    - `_Customer` – describing the relation to customer data
     >    - `_Overall_Status` – describing the relation to overall status data (value help)
     >    - `_Currency` – describing the relation to currency data (value help)
-    > - (3) Curency code `CurrencyCode` is specified as reference field for amount fields `BookingFee` and `TotalPrice` in the `select` list by adding the element annotation `@Semantics.amount.currencyCode: 'CurrencyCode` directly before these elements:
+    > - (3) Currency code `CurrencyCode` is specified as reference field for amount fields `BookingFee` and `TotalPrice` in the `select` list by adding the element annotation `@Semantics.amount.currencyCode: 'CurrencyCode` directly before these elements:
     > - (4) To allow the RAP frameworks to fully managed the administrative fields at runtime, appropriate `@Semantics` annotations are specified before them: `LocalCreatedBy`, `LocalCreatedAt`, `LocalLastChangedBy`, `LocalLastChangedAt`, and `LastChangedAt`.

    </details>